site24x7/plugins/linux_security_updates/readme.md

 - Packages to be Updated

 ### Package details
-  Site24x7 web client > check_update plugin monitor > select AppLog tab > User can choose logtype as "Linux Pending Updates" to check the details of packages which have been not updated.
+  Site24x7 web client > linux_security_updates plugin monitor > select AppLog tab > User can choose logtype as "Linux Pending Security Updates" to check the details of packages which have been not updated.